prime31/Nez/README.md

 ### Install through NuGet:

-Note that NuGet packages are compiled release DLLs!
-They will not contain any debug code such as the DebugConsole or debug visualization classes!

 Add [Nez](https://www.nuget.org/packages/Nez/) to your project's NuGet packages.
+Optionally add the Nez.FarseerPhysics and Nez.Persistence NuGet packages.

-Installing through NuGet, the contents of the `DefaultContent` content folder are also included in the package.
+Installing through NuGet, the contents of the `DefaultContent` content folder is also included in the package.
 You will find them under `packages/Nez.{VERSION}/tools`.

 ---